doubletran/engr352/_posts/2024-05-01-linder-skill-logging1.markdown

 ![Color](/engr352/assets/img/steve/Art3.png)

 ### What I made
 After my findings on color, I decided to use the same hyperbolic spiraling pattern with a very basic model editor, and it looked something like the poles of the Earth being physically twisted.
+It doesn't really show this due to being a screenshot, but it was cool.

 ![Hyperbolic Spiral](/engr352/assets/img/steve/Art4.png)